essay, /eˈsā/ n.

 TIPS FOR PERFORMING MUSICIANS

-– My presenter’s background: Director, The Swannanoa Gathering (30 yrs.); Promoter, the Celtic Series Of Mainstage Concerts at the Diana Wortham Theatre in Asheville (25 yrs.); Host of A Natural Bridge folk program on local Public Radio (12 yrs.)
+– Every year, I get to spend half a million dollars of somebody else’s money hiring musicians.
+My presenter’s background: Director, The Swannanoa Gathering (30 yrs.); Promoter, the Celtic Series Of Mainstage Concerts at the Diana Wortham Theatre in Asheville (25 yrs.); Host of A Natural Bridge folk program on local Public Radio (12 yrs.)

 – My performer’s background: coffee shops in college, Hot Shandy (7 yrs.), the Magills (30+ yrs.); seasonal gigs at the Biltmore Estate (25+ yrs.)

 Tips in no particular order – except for number 1.